-Proper tree identification can be tricky.
-Many trees share similar attributes such as branch and bud configuration, leaf shape, and bark texture, making it easy to mistake one type of tree for another.
+Proper ash tree identification can be tricky.
+Many trees share similar attributes such as branch and bud configuration, leaf shape, and ash tree bark texture, making it easy to mistake one type of tree for another.
 When it comes to protecting your ash tree against EAB the first step is proper identification.
 If you need help determining if you have ash trees, Wachtel’s Certified Arborists have the experience and training to identify a great variety of trees.
 Use our expertise to help you identify your ash trees and protect them against the invasive and destructive Emerald Ash Borer.

 An ash tree can be properly identified using the following criteria:

 Leaf, Bud, and Branch arrangement: Identify an ash tree leaves, buds, and branches by the growth across from each other, or opposite, not staggered.

 Seeds: Identify an ash tree seeds that are dry and typically occur in clusters.
 These seeds hang on the tree until late fall or early winter.